-Encouraging healthy drinking habits by switching from sugar-sweetened beverages to healthier beverages and making water THE choice when it comes to daily hydration contributes to decreasing calorie intake.
+People tend to see losing weight as a matter of taking regular exercise and watching what they eat and to be less aware of the crucial importance of watching what they drink.
+Adopting healthy drinking habits, by switching from sugar-sweetened beverages to making water THE choice when it comes to daily hydration, contributes to decreasing calorie intake.

-At Nestlé Waters, our role is to inform consumers and help them to adopt healthy drinking habits.
-With respect to these primary public health challenges, we rmly believe our products and participation in collective actions in favour of promoting healthy hydration as part of a healthy lifestyle, constitute one of the company’s rst societal contributions.
+At Nestlé Waters, we see our role as being to inform consumers and help them to adopt healthy drinking habits.
+In the face of these major public-health challenges, we believe that our products and our participation in collective actions to promote healthy hydration as part of a healthy lifestyle, constitute a contribution to the well-being of society.

-As a partner of multiple stakeholders campaigns to promote healthy hydration i.e. Michelle Obama’s “Drink Up initiative, Hydration movement” in the US, “Time to move against obesity” in Turkey and “I choose water” in Poland.
+We are active as a partner of multiple-stakeholder campaigns promoting healthy hydration, such as Michelle Obama’s “Drink Up” initiative in the U.S., “Time to move against obesity” in Turkey and “I choose water” in Poland.

 Did you know?